M66B/XPrivacyLua/FAQ.md

 (hooks are not shown in the app to keep things simple).
 This can happen when a new version adds new hooks.
 These new hooks are not enabled by default to make sure your apps keeps working.
 You can enable the new hooks by toggling the check box once (turning it off and on once).

+<a name="FAQ7"></a>
+**(7) How does XPrivacyLua compare to XPrivacy?**

+* XPrivacy supports Android 4.0.3 KitKat to Android 5.1.1 Lollipop and XPrivacyLua supports Android version 6.0 Marshmallow and later, see [here](https://github.com/M66B/XPrivacyLua/blob/master/README.md#compatibility) about compatibility
+* The user interface of XPrivacyLua is simpler than of XPrivacy, see also [question 4](#FAQ4)
+* The restrictions of XPrivacyLua are designed to prevent apps from crashing, while a number of XPrivacy restrictions can apps cause to crash, see also [question 4](#FAQ4)
+* XPrivacyLua has no on demand restricting for stability and maintenance reasons, see also [question 4](#FAQ4)

+For a detailed comparison with XPrivacy see [here](https://github.com/M66B/XPrivacyLua/blob/master/XPRIVACY.md).

 <br>